 Overall, results suggest that policymakers are interested in research findings and are willing to review their prior beliefs and act based on evidence.

-Demand for research findings: Policymakers were willing to pay an average of 45 lottery tickets (equivalent to about US$36) to know the findings of a study.
+Demand for research findings: Policymakers were willing to pay an average of 45 lottery tickets (equivalent to about US$36) to learn the findings of a study.
 Almost all participants (98 percent) were willing to bid at least one lottery ticket.
 Policymakers were willing to pay more for studies with large sample sizes and when they were involved in implementing a similar policy in their municipalities.
-However, participants did not value studies conducted in developing countries more than studies in the U.S. Participants were consistent in that the more they were willing to pay for the findings, the more likely were they to change their prior beliefs.
+However, participants did not value studies conducted in low- and middle-income countries more than studies in the U.S. Participants were consistent in that the more they were willing to pay for the findings, the more likely were they to change their prior beliefs.
 Furthermore, if participants already held positive beliefs toward ECD programs, their willingness to pay for additional information on implementing ECD programs increased.
 College-educated and politically left-leaning mayors placed more weight on study results, and older mayors placed less weight on them.